sifaka-ai/sifaka/IMPROVEMENT_PLAN_PROGRESS.md

 Once we've fixed the syntax errors, we'll need to:

-1. Run mypy on the entire codebase to identify remaining type checking issues
+1. Run type checking on the entire codebase to identify remaining issues
 2. Fix the remaining type checking issues
-3. Implement stricter mypy configuration
+3. Implement stricter type checking configuration
 4. Add type checking to the CI/CD pipeline

 This approach will ensure we make steady progress on improving the codebase quality while minimizing the risk of introducing new errors.